gryphonshafer/pnwquizzing/docs/assets_for_quizzing/S-SOPs.md

 - For meets 1, 2, and 3: drop the lowest score of these, then the remaining 2 count 10% each
 - For meet 4: count at 20%
 - For meet 5: count at 25%
-- District Championships: count at 35%
+- Championships: count at 35%

 ## Great West Individual and Team Specifics